 Does homemade pumpkin purée taste good?

-Homemade pumpkin puree tastes incredible.
+Homemade puree tastes incredible.
 It has a velvety smooth texture along with a sweet yet earthy flavor that’s more intense than the canned kind.

 What is pumpkin purée and how can it be used?